leggerf/intertwin/README.md

 ./run.sh
 ```

-- the first time you still need to (setup your egi identity)[#add-identity-for-egi-authentication], necessary to obtain the authorization token
+- the first time you still need to [setup your egi identity](#add-identity-for-egi-authentication), necessary to obtain the authorization token
 - then [get the token](#get-openid-token-and-setup-env) to use rucio and gfal commands

 ## Access Virgo resources